 Furthermore, scopolamine is notorious for causing users to experience a zombie-like state.
 This is why the drug is also known as a mind-control drug.
 It’s common for users to wake up with no recollection of events that happened after using the drug.

-Unpleasant side-effects aren’t the only reason to seek scopolamine addiction treatment.
+Unpleasant side effects aren’t the only reason to seek substance abuse treatment.
 If you use scopolamine simultaneously with alcohol or painkillers such as methadone, you may suffer serious health setbacks.
 Mixing such dangerous substances in large doses can cause respiratory failure and even death.

 For pregnant women, scopolamine can also endanger the fetus.
 Although there aren’t enough studies indicating the specific adverse effects, medical research points towards potential risks.
 If you are pregnant or know a mother-to-be, it’s in your and their best interest to stay away from narcotics and risky medication.

 Breaking Scopolamine Dependency at Crestview Recovery